1951 FENDER NOCASTER

 Author: Matsui (TCGAKKI Store Manager)

 After serving as manager of the Kyōritsu Gakki Shinjuku store, he joined TCGAKKI.
-As a store manager, he has held various roles across all genres, including the vintage guitar floor, electric guitars Bass, amplifiers, and parts.
+As store manager, he has overseen a wide range of departments, including the vintage guitar floor, electric Basss, amplifiers, and parts.
 He is one of the industry’s leading experts in electric guitar sales, deeply trusted by renowned musicians.
 His favorite musician is B’z.
 His hobbies include horse racing and golf.

-Qualifications & Achievements: 20 years as a musical instrument appraiser; contributor and supervisor for publications such as Guitar Magazine
+Qualifications and Achievements: 20 years as a musical instrument appraiser; contributor and supervisor for publications such as Guitar Magazine

 If you found this article helpful, please show your support!